truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/34-linked-discourses-on-absorption.md

 **(These five discourses should be told in full as the previous set.)**

 <!--pg-->
-### N 34.46--49 Four on Subjects and Projection, Etc. *Gocaramūlakaabhinīhārasuttādicatukka*
+### SN 34.46--49 Four on Subjects and Projection, Etc. *Gocaramūlakaabhinīhārasuttādicatukka*

 At Sāvatthī.